knotmyrealname/ofgo/USAGE.md

 ...
 ```

 This creates a new local project in the `gen-projects/{project_name}` folder, utilizing a template.
-Note that the template is not complete - you will need to add an entry into your project through the fuzz_test.`ext` file, where `ext` is the file extension for your project language.
+Note that the template is not complete - you will need to add an entry into your project through the fuzz_test.`ext` file, where `ext` is the file extension for your project language and potentially make changes to the `Dockerfile` and `build.sh`.
 Once this is done, you can run the program again, now specifying either the original url or the project name (which should be the last element of the repo url: e.g. `https://github.com/knotmyrealname/ofgo -> ofgo` - check `gen-projects` to double check).
 We recommend using the project name as it doesn't involve any repo validation checks and is thus, faster.
 An example execution is shown below:

 ```
 python ofgo.py